Stalemate: Effect on endgame theory

+The effect if stalemates were to be scored as ¾–¼ would be similar but less severe, as then the weaker side would still be rewarded somewhat for avoiding checkmate via stalemate, just not as much as before.

 Rules in other chess variants

 Not all variants of chess consider the stalemate to be a draw.
 Many regional variants, as well some variants of Western chess, have adopted their own rules on how to treat the stalemated player.
 In chaturanga, which is widely considered to be the common ancestor of all variants of chess, a stalemate was a win for the stalemated player.
 Around the 7th century, this game was adopted in the Middle East as shatranj with very similar rules to its predecessor; however, the stalemate rule was changed to its exact opposite: i.e. it was a win for the player delivering the stalemate.
 This game was in turn introduced to the Western world, where it would eventually evolve to modern-day Western chess, although the stalemate rule for Western chess was not standardized as a draw until the 19th century (see history of the rule).

 Modern Asian variants

 Chaturanga also evolved into several other games in various regions of Asia, all of which have varying rules on stalemating: